SCHEMING-THUNDER/SCHEMING-THUNDER/README.md

 We use Yummly API (https://developer.yummly.com/) to get the information on dishes.

 Client-sever interaction: when the user opens the Explore tab, a get request is sent to '/explore'.
 The server responds with an array of dishes, which is fetched from the database.
 When the user swipes a card to the right, a post request with information on that dish is sent to '/explore'.
 The server transmits this information to the database (join table of users and recipes, with the favorite recipes for a given user).
 When the user opens the Favorites tab, a get request is sent to '/list'.
+The server responds with an array of favorite dishes.

 ## Contributing